Something old, something new, something borrowed, something blue.

 And it all began in 1975 in Birmingham, Alabama, when artist Miriam McClung founded Drawing on the Promises as a way to share her art and faith with others.
 When her son, Frank McClung, started collaborating with clients in 2003, he borrowed the studio’s name and made something new — dotp— while designing on the same Promises.

 Frank is dotp.
 He serves as chief creative, brand strategist, lead developer, meticulous project manager, and client collaborator for all dotp projects.

 Frank sees design as a way to solve problems, connect people and communicate ideas.
-He’s very good at helping organizations define their brand position, clarify their communication goals, gain insight into their competition and create effective design that knock people’s socks off.
+He’s skilled at helping organizations define their brand position, clarify their communication goals, gain insight into their competition and create effective design that knock people’s socks off.

 Before establishing dotp, Frank was an intelligence officer in the Air Force where he spent the first part of his career analyzing scary foreign threats and creating classified websites, reports and presentations for clients who shall not be named.
 He gained extensive experience managing the redesign of the Air Force ROTC website, brand strategy, identity, advertising and collateral.

 Frank is a graduate of the United States Air Force Academy, a Fulbright Scholar and is married to his best friend whom he met while studying abroad in college.
-He operates dotp from his home office, occasionally getting work done between playing with and settling complex yet seemingly meaningless arguments between his six children.
+He works remotely with clients from all over the world, getting work done while playing with and settling complex yet seemingly meaningless arguments between his six children.

 “Frank’s insights were just what we needed.
 His strong direction helped us to move past our preconceived notions.”

 “First class in every aspect.
 Detail oriented, very professional and always available.
 If I had 100 thumbs, I’d put them all up for this guy.
 Amazing. ”